Best Florida Beaches: Discover the Perfect Stretch of Sand for Your Tastes

 Heading north to Broward County, Hollywood Beach and the Boardwalk (Hollywood) offers an Old Florida counterpoint to the ritz and glamour of Miami’s shores.
 Think of a broad walkway lining a length of golden sand, impromptu and organized concerts, and the splash pads and jungle gyms of Charnow Park that kiddos love.

-Buy an ice cream, watch a free show at The Hollywood Beach Theater, and head west a mere 10 minutes to reach the downtown area with its fifties-era eateries and high end shops.
+Buy an ice cream, watch a free show at The Hollywood Beach Theater, and head west a mere 10 minutes to reach the downtown area with its 50s-era eateries and high-end shops.

 Red Reef Park

 Located in Palm Beach County, Red Reef Park (Boca Raton) offers easy ecotourism.
 A favorite of surfers, snorkelers and divers, the oceanfront area offers all sorts of watery enjoyment.
 Framed by sea grape-swathed ridges, the beach boasts lifeguards year-round.